 Just outside the city limits lies a completely overlooked hidden gem in Paris — the fantastic Basilica Cathedral of Saint-Denis.
 In this Saint-Denis guide, you’ll discover everything to see at this overlooked religious gem.

 Saint-Denis is a French national treasure.
 The church is the birthplace of Gothic architecture.

 It heralded Europe’s transition from a clunky Romanesque style to a more elegant Gothic one.
 The church influenced all European ecclesiastical structures throughout the Middle Ages.

 As the world’s first Gothic church, the basilica is even on the tentative UNESCO list.
 If it still had its north tower, it might be already.

-Saint-Denis is a veritable treasure trove of French history.
+Saint-Denis is a repository of French history.
 Its namesake is a 3rd century decapitated saint.
-And Saint-Denis is the preferred burial site of French royalty.
+Since 1122, Saint-Denis has been the official burial site of French royalty.

-Since it’s not (at least yet), the basilica is ideal spot for a quiet contemplative visit -- a rare thing in sometimes overcrowded Paris.
+Since it’s not (at least yet), the basilica is ideal spot for a quiet contemplative visit — a rare thing in sometimes overcrowded Paris.
 If you don’t visit it on your first visit to Paris, schedule Saint-Denis for your second.

 Off With His Head!
 The Legend of Saint Denis